Skip to main content

 Concept: The alphabet.
 Fleming’s industrious Mouse returns, leveling L’s and measuring M’s.
 Each page showcases an uppercase letter of the alphabet, making this a perfect first alphabet book for young preschoolers.
 Literacy bent: Fleming includes a set of alphabet construction plans on her website at www.denisefleming.com

-Reading is fun what a concept!
+Reading is fun.
+What a concept!

 Comments